Nashville (2012 TV series): Impact

 The series has been noted multiple times for its impact on the economy of the state of Tennessee and is credited with increasing tourism to the city and the state.
 The director of the Grand Ole Opry has stated that the series brought awareness to the arena, while the Tennessean reports that the series brought an "incredible wave of growth, media attention and tourism for its namesake city".
 Butch Spyridon, president and CEO of the Nashville Convention & Visitors Corporation, claimed that the show was a "huge [...] marketing asset, has put an important spotlight on our songwriter community and the cast members have been incredible advocates for [the city] as well".
 The series also brought a wave of tourism to the city, with 1 in 5 visitors to the city attributed to having watched the series.
 Nashville viewers also spent more money and stayed longer in town than usual visitors.
 Erika Woolam Nichols, COO of The Bluebird Cafe, which was often promoted on the series, stated that "[The Bluebird] [has] had a lot more interest in the venue from the general public; not just music fans as in the past but a greater cross-section of the population.
 Now our shows sell out in minutes rather than a few days", while noting that the venue has "lots of people who just want to have their picture taken in front of the club."
 With the series being "a brand" for ABC and Disney, the network set up several Nashville-themed tours and activities; including a four-day, three-night tour package.
 Further reflecting the series' status as a brand, several displays and promotional posters are on display at Disney World in the ABC Commissary Restaurant.

 Broadway adaptation

 On March 5, 2019, it was announced that Scott Delman had acquired the theatrical rights to the series to produce a Broadway musical adaptation of the series with an all-new score.

 Bluebird Reunion

 Several of the series' cast members, including Clare Bowen, Sam Palladio, and Jonathan Jackson reunited for the CMT documentary film Bluebird.
 The special aired on February 19, 2020, on CMT and was an in-depth look at the Bluebird Cafe in Nashville, where the show shot many scenes throughout its run.
 Also featured in the documentary were many prominent musicians, including Maren Morris, Kacey Musgraves, Taylor Swift, and several more.

+Reunion concerts

+In 2024, Charles Esten, Clare Bowen, Jonathan Jackson, and Sam Palladio reunited for two concerts, one in Atlanta and one in Nashville, where they performed songs from the series, as well as their own original songs.
+In 2026, they also reunited for a 16-date concert tour, mostly consisting of concerts in Europe, with the same concert format.